MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 Set up local database
 ---------------------

-Please be aware that this way to set up a database is not recommended.
-See the `Polyglot server`_ for a more fully featured solution.
+Please be aware that this way to set up a database is not recommended for larger groups.
+See the `ISCAN server`_ for a more fully featured solution.

-If you do not have access to a Polyglot-server, or just want a lightweight version of the server instead, you can use a utility script.
+If you do not have access to an ISCAN server, or just want a lightweight version of the server instead, you can use a utility script that is installed with the PolyglotDB package.

 Mac
 ```